 Fences are a great addition to any home with the many styles and types of materials available that can aid in the longevity of your home’s outer protection!
 One can choose to opt for a classic wood fence, vinyl as a viable alternative or even a chain link fence for longer life.
 When considering what fence is better for you, think about what goals you want to achieve with the fence.
-Would you prefer low maintenance, low cost or is longer life span more of a goal?
+Would you prefer low maintenance, a low cost, or is a longer life span more of a goal?
 Each type of fencing material has advantages that can cater to certain categories of preferences while falling back on others.
 It’s important in your decision-making process to consider the pros and cons before ultimately making a commitment.
 In either case, you are sure to make an attractive addition to your home!

 What type of fence is best?